fboxf/Sudoku/README.md

 # Sudoku

-Simple sudoku program in Ncurses using a backtracing algorithm to solve the puzzle before removing squares.
+Simple sudoku program in Ncurses using a backtracking algorithm to solve the puzzle before removing squares.

 Tested on Linux, works with ncurses.